Resources for incoming Graduate and International Students

 Admitted students will receive regular email updates with additional information and instructions.

-The William S. Richardson School of Law Student Handbook contains important University and Law School policies, and strict academic and disciplinary regulations, that apply to all Law School students, including students in the LLM Program.
-Students are expected to familiarize themselves with its contents and adhere to University and Law School policies and procedures.
+The William S. Richardson School of Law Student Handbook contains important University and Law School policies, and strict academic and disciplinary regulations, that apply to all Law School students, including AJD, LLM, and visiting students.
+All Richardson students are expected to familiarize themselves with its contents and adhere to University and Law School policies and procedures.

 WSRSL Student Handbook